 The layout of a brochure is important when you want to leverage it for website traffic.
 Remember the age-old statement, “Don’t Bury The Lead.”
 If your goal is to send people to your website to engage them in your sales funnel, make it easy for them.
 Don't use a URL that's hard to translate from a brochure to a computer or mobile device.
 The shorter the better here.

 Businesses often want to cram every feature, service, and offering into their printed material.
 Don’t do it!
 Make it easy for someone to do what you want them to do to take the next step.

 With a printed brochure, consider using at least two flaps to lay out your digital offer.
-Lead with a question that you know they are asking as they read.
+Lead with a question that you know they are already asking as they read.
 Make sure your offer makes good on the answer to that question and make it easy to get there.